mattdeco/nft-vending-machine/README.md

 2. The vending machine polls to check for an on-chain transaction that include the reference ID.
 3. Phantom Mobile is used to scan the Solana Pay QR code, which builds a transaction that is confirmed by the customer on their mobile device.
 4. The vending machine detects the transaction on-chain based on the reference ID, then begins polling to determine the validity and state of the on-chain transaction.
-5. Once the on-chain transaction is fully confirmed, the customer's wallet address is retrieved and is then used as the recipient when Metaboss is used to mint the NFT.
+5. Once the on-chain transaction is fully confirmed, the customer's wallet address is retrieved and is then used as the recipient when Metaboss is used to mint the NFT or when spl-token is used to transfer the NFT.
 6. The vending machine displays a success (or error) message to the customer, then generates a new QR code with a new reference ID and returns to the idle state.

 ## Project Structure